CannerCMS/docs.canner.io/docs/cli-cloud-init.md

 ### Options

 #### `--schema-only, -s`
-Only initialize the schema and customized components.
+Only initialize the schema and custom components.

 #### `--cloud-only, -c`
 Only initialize the `canner.cloud.js`.